Plan for your future health care decisions

-More information on these choices and how to protect your loved ones can be found in the new Ministry of Health Services Advance Care Planning guide, My Voice: Expressing My Wishes for Future Health Care Treatment (PDF), along with the Advance Care Planning Frequently Asked Questions (PDF).
-For a tip sheet about using the My Voice guide, see Advance Care Planning Guide Quick Tips (PDF).
+More information on these choices and how to protect your loved ones can be found on the BC Ministry of Health Services Advance Care Planning page:

 There are several resources that can help you start the conversation about advance care planning.
 The following websites will provide valuable information:

 - Advance Care Planning: Should I receive CPR and life support? - HealthLink BC

 - Care at end of life - HealthLink BC